flowingfate/react-no-redux/docs/readme.en.md

     const products = await fetchProductsFromServer();
     set(products);
   }
-  // 第一次使用 products.useXXX 时会自动调用 init 函数， 并且只会执行一次 init();
+  // The init function will be automatically called when products.useXXX is first used, and only executed once init();

   function deleteProduct(id: string) {